kurt-smith/crypto_news_app/README.md

 Open API Search Project
 =========

-A single page Ruby on Rails app that allows a user to do a keyword search and view results.

 *Note: This project is a work in progress*

+Live demo available at https://open-api-search.herokuapp.com/

+---

+This project is a Ruby on Rails demo of interacting with a public Cryptocurreny News API and displaying trending coin news to the end user.
+The following features have been implemented:

+- Create a page where a public user can do a keyword search and view results

+- A sidebar that shows past searches anyone has done, with a count of how many times it has been run

+ - Search history only shows unique searches
+ - Search history is sortable by date/count/search term
+ - Performing a search displays past information about that search (list of all the previous times that term was searched)

+- Clicking on a past search should run it again

 #### Ruby 2.4.4
 #### Rails 5.1.6